MaximevdHeijden/PNM-RFB-electrode/README.md

 5. Scripts for the mass transfer coefficient correction:\
       These scripts fit the pre-exponential and exponential factors of a local mass transfer correlation to a global mass transfer correlation (obtained from e.g., literature or limiting current density experiments).\
       •	**Local_km_fitting_script_initialize_fluid_field:**\
-            This fitting script allows you to load in a network and compute the fluid field within the fitting script with as only input a newtork from the "input" folder.
+            This fitting script allows you to load in a network and compute the fluid field within the fitting script with as only input a network from the "input" folder.
 Then, the pressure field is computed using OpenPNM physics (i.e., hydraulic conductance based on shape factors).\
       •	**Local_km_fitting_script_load_in_fluid_field:**\
             This fitting script allows you to load in a pre-ran fluid field in combination with a certain network (see the scripts for the pressure drop correction).
 This script requires you to fit the throat diameter and make an “altered network” as explained in the scripts for the pressure drop correction.
 To run this fitting script, you need to place the altered network in the folder “Input_networks” and the fluid field (at all velocities you want to run the mass transfer fitting at) in the older “Input_Fluid_field”.